 The taxpayer has the option of paying the taxes or objecting to the demand or assessment and appealing to the Tax Appeals Tribunal.

-From a legal point of view, do you think that taxation laws deprive citizens the burden of proof to successfully challenge income tax assessments?
+From a legal point of view, do taxation laws deprive citizens the burden of proof to successfully challenge income tax assessments?

 The Kenyan tax system is a self-assessment system where a taxpayer assesses himself or herself and makes payments to KRA.
 When a dispute arises, the taxpayer has the burden to support how he computed the self-assessed taxes.

 That burden can only shift where KRA has issued additional tax assessments.
 KRA must state the sources, the law and the reason for the additional assessments.

 What is the approximate time taken to conclude a tax case from assessment, dispute resolution to recovery of the taxes?

 It takes a minimum of two (2) years to conclude a case at the Tax Appeals Tribunal, the High Court and Court of Appeal.
 Tax recovery takes a maximum of six (6) Months from the time it is initiated.
 However, some cases may take a shorter period to conclude depending on the availability of the parties and readiness of the Tribunal or Court.
 There are situations where parties opt for ADR and this takes three (3) Months or 90 days.
 The timelines for concluding ADR is dictated by the law.